 DIY Bird Feeder

 Here in the "For those interested" column is a bird feeder design that can be easily made without the help of specialists.
 Do you love birds?
 Want to feed them to your heart’s content but don’t want to deal with a messy bird feeder that will leave behind all sorts of stuff if you don’t clean it regularly?
 This is where this idea comes in handy.
 It’s a DIY bird feeder made from a small cup set.
-Not only can you have great fun creating it, but you can also put it up in the garden and watch birds coming over for a free meal.
+You can have great fun creating it and put it up in the garden and watch birds coming over for a free meal.
 So do try this out for a bit of light fun!
 To make a shape of a colorful flying umbrella, we only need to use a small teacup set and wood carving tools.

 This design really is cool and interesting!
 We developed a DIY bird feeder with this simple shape!
 You can use it at home, or take it outside.
 We used a teacup and saucer to create the shape of a colorful flying umbrella.
 The bird feeder is easy to make and you can use your materials around the house.
 It is an easy handmade project that makes use of just a small teacup and some recycled materials.
-It's perfect for a kid's craft and will provide beautiful decorations both outdoors and indoors.
+It's perfect for a kid's craft and will provide beautiful outdoor and indoor decorations.